jyaskus/SF_Helpers/README.md

 ## What's Included

-1. **Character Ability Pop-Up** – Surfaces the full ability score recipe (base, racial/theme, boosts, gear) so you can diagnose odd totals without drilling into the database.
+1. **Character Ability Pop-Up** – Surfaces the full ability score recipe (base, racial/theme, boosts, gear) so you can track the base startin values, racial modifiers, boosts and item modifiers - rather than simply the total stat score.

-2. **Companion Defaults Wizard** – Adds a smart sync button on companions that pushes level-based stats from the owner, locks the derived fields, and shows the XP cost for the next rank.
+2. **Companion Defaults Wizard** – Adds a smart sync button on companions and NPCs that set the companion level-based stats from companion pet using system introduced in AA2 (many vluaes of which, currently can be set by the player), also computes the Cost to upgrade a companion to the next level.

 3. **Vehicle Builder** – Provides a guided builder from the Vehicles tab.
-Pick grafts and upgrades, preview the math in real time, then spawn the finished vehicle record with a single click.
+Start by setting the vehicle level which determines all of its metadata.
+Then pick grafts (size, type, specials) to define you vehicle, preview the math in real time, then spawn the finished vehicle record with a single click.
+This allows for rapid prototyping of new vehicles.

 4. **Grenade Auto-Reloads** – Double-clicking a grenade weapon keeps the weapon `uses` node and the inventory stack in lockstep, instantly refunding or deducting grenades as they’re consumed.

-5. **NPC Organizations Ledger** – Adds an "NPC : Orgs" library entry with color-coded ranks and quick links back to NPCs or companions, making faction rosters easy to browse in play.

 ## Usage Notes